Remnants of Henri Coordination Message #1 – Monday 8/23/21 Flood and Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation will monitor the severe weather potential for late Tuesday Afternoon and Evening across the region..
+..SKYWARN Self-Activation will monitor the severe weather and flash flood potential for late Monday Morning to Monday Evening..

 NWS Boston/Norton Area Forecast Discussion: